openshift/pagerduty-short-circuiter/README.md

 - Users will be provided with alert metadata in the terminal.
 - Users can switch between different PagerDuty teams they're a part of.
 - Users can acknowledge incidents assigned to them.
+- Users can see whom the alerts are being assigned to
+- Users can navigate between windows and tabs using key shortcuts
 - Users can query who is oncall for each escalation.
 - Users can query when are they scheduled next for oncall.
+- Users can navigate between previous and next layer of oncall schedule.
+- Users can view the SOP of a particular alert
 - `kite` requires zero configuration, just one-time login is required.

 ## Prerequisites